kjain14/testgeneval/README.md

 conda activate swebench-testing
 ```

-To build the docker images run one of these commands:
+To build the docker images (adapted from [SWEBench Docker](https://github.com/aorwall/SWE-bench-docker/tree/main/docker)) run one of these commands:

 **TestGenEvalLite** - TestGenEvalLite for faster evaluation
 ```